You are here

-Emily Jack-Scott joined AGCI in 2015 from a professional background in arboriculture, forest science, forestry, and urban greening.
-Her primary responsibilities include AGCI's interdisciplinary scientific workshops, Energy Project, website development, and database management.
-Her personal and professional passions include multi-use ecosystem management, permaculture, and environmental education.
+Emily Jack-Scott joined AGCI in 2015 from a professional background in forest science, forestry, arboriculture, and urban greening.
+Her primary responsibilities include AGCI's interdisciplinary scientific workshops and the Energy Project at AGCI.
 She holds a Master's in Forest Science (MFS) and a B.A. in Environmental Studies from Yale University.
 Contact Emily: ejs (at) agci (dot) org.

 Board of Directors